AND102-Project/Game-Scout/README.md

   - Display games pulled from the api that are currently discounted
   - Can touch games to navigate to the detail page
   - Search bar (optional)
-  - Nav bar -> switch between favorates and this page
+  - Nav bar -> switch between favorites and this page
       - Game items - Name, platform - price- button to add to fav

-- Favorates Screen
+- Favorites Screen
-    - List of games favorated by the user
+    - List of games favored by the user
-    - Stored localy
+    - Stored locally
-    - button to delete from favorates
+    - button to delete from favorites

 - Detail Screen
     - List item details such as platform, best price, alternitve price, retail price, Link to buy